connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 <!-- Excerpt Start -->

-TL;DR I ported Zelda Classic to the web.
+I ported Zelda Classic to the web.
 You can play it [here](https://hoten.cc/zc/play/)–grab a gamepad if you have one!

 It's a PWA, so you can also install it.

 <!-- Excerpt End -->

+I've written some <a href="#zelda-classic">background information</a> on Zelda Classic, and chronicled <a href="#porting-zelda-classic-to-the-web">the technical process</a> of porting a large C++ codebase to the web using WebAssembly.

  ${toc}

-# Background
+# Zelda Classic

 <a href="https://hoten.cc/zc/create/?quest=classic/1st.qst&map=0&screen=119" target="_blank">
   <div class="captioned-image">